When it comes to modern marketing, there’s good news and bad news. The good news?

 Here is how Amazon effectively utilizes relationship marketing in its work:

-• Feedback: On the Amazon website, customers can share their experiences by leaving behind detailed, honest reviews.
-Those who come later can gauge the product’s effectiveness based on the manufacturer’s description and the reviews.
+- Feedback: On the Amazon website, customers can share their experiences by leaving behind detailed, honest reviews.
+Review marketing plays a key role here, as positive reviews can influence future buyers and help boost product visibility and credibility.

 Starbucks Customer Loyalty Strategy